kangyu-california/PersistentWindows/README.md

 ```
 # Key features
-- Keeps track of window layout, automatically restores last window layout with matching monitor setup
+- Keeps track of windows layout, automatically restores last windows layout with matching monitor setup
 - Manages different monitor setups automatically
-- Remote desktop session also benefits from running this software on target machine, whether monitor spec match or not.
+- Remote desktop session also benefits from running this software on target machine, whether monitor specs match or not.
-- Can be run as windows startup job
+- Can be run as Windows startup job